How do I configure the event agenda on the Grip Dashboard?

 • Website URL

-• Creates an external link on the session that will open in a new tab or mobile web browser.
+• Adds an external link to the session, opening in a new tab or mobile web browser.

 • Session Content URL

-• Creates a button on the session for externally hosted content (like a PDF).
-Again this will open in a new tab or mobile web browser.
+• Creates a button within the session for externally hosted content (e.g., PDFs), which opens in a new tab or mobile web browser.

 • Live Stream URL

-• The main link for your live stream URL, which can be embedded into the session.
+• The primary link for your live stream, embedded directly into the session.

 • Video Recording URL

-• A link that becomes available 30 minutes after the session has ended, intended for a recording of the live stream.
+• A link for the session recording, available 30 minutes after the session ends.

 • Polling and Q&A URL

-• Creates a button on the session intended for attendees to open a companion site for polls or Q&A. Again this will open in a new tab or mobile web browser.
+• Adds a button for attendees to access a companion site for polls or Q&A, opening in a new tab or mobile web browser.

 • Audience Interaction URL

-• This allows you to add a link which is then embedded into the sidebar on the right of the session details page, visible for your attendees while they watch a session.
+• Embeds a link into the right-hand sidebar of the session details page, allowing attendees to interact while viewing the session.

 The above link types are all available on both web and mobile, with the exception of the Audience Interaction URL, which is only available for web.
 For more details about the functionality of any of these links, see this article.